Proving the 6d a-theorem with the double affine Grassmannian: Affine and double affine Grassmannians

 The dominant coweights are the triples $(k,\overline\lambda,n)$, with $\overline\lambda$ a dominant coweight on the finite root system satisfying $\overline\lambda(\hat\alpha)\leq k$.
 The subset of dominant coweights with fixed values of $k$ and $n$ has a unique minimal element ($\overline\lambda = 0$), hence is connected.
 For instance, for $k=4$ this leads to a Hasse diagram such as \cite[Fig. 12]{Fazzi:2022hal} (which is also identical to the Higgs branch RG flow hierarchy of \cite[Fig. 1]{Frey:2018vpw} obtained via 't Hooft anomaly matching).

-In \cite[Fig. 11, Fig.s 13-25]{Fazzi:2022hal}, different hierarchies were considered: in that case the number of full and fractional instantons was kept constant.
-(Note that $N_\text{\cite{Fazzi:2022hal}} = N_6 \neq N_\text{here}$, i.e. the number of full instantons, c.f. footnote \ref{foot:N6}.)
-Given the full semi-infinite periodic poset of coweights of (\emph{fixed}) level $k$, the value of $n$ for a given coweight $\lambda$ is equal to the value of $n$ for the maximal coweight $\nu\leq \lambda$ with $\overline\nu = 0$.
+In \cite[Fig. 11 \& Figs. 13–25]{Fazzi:2022hal}, different hierarchies were considered: in that case the number of full and fractional instantons was kept constant.
+(Note that $N_\text{\cite{Fazzi:2022hal}} = N_6 \neq N_\text{here}$, i.e. the number of full instantons, cf. footnote \ref{foot:N6} below.)
+Given the full periodic poset of coweights of (\emph{fixed}) level $k$, the value of $n$ for a given coweight $\lambda$ is equal to the maximum $n$ such that $(k,0,n)\leq \lambda$.
 This stratification (by value of $n$) is therefore very easy to understand in terms of the combinatorics of coweights.
-On the other hand, we are interested in Coulomb branches ${\mathcal M}_\text{C}(\mu,\lambda)$ with $\overline\mu=0$, so, given any $\lambda$, we want to understand the minimal coweight $\nu$ with $\overline\nu=0$ satisfying $\nu\geq\lambda$, i.e. we want to find the minimum value of $n$ such that $(k,0,n)\geq\lambda$.
-Note that the hierarchies in \cite{Fazzi:2022hal} each contained a unique maximal node, with Kac diagram $[1^k]$, i.e. with $\overline\lambda=0$.
-(These were however depicted with $\lambda$ at the bottom of the Hasse diagram.
-With this convention, the direction of flow -- i.e. smaller $a$ -- is downwards; note that the IR strata are of \emph{larger} dimension.)
+On the other hand, we are interested in Coulomb branches ${\mathcal M}_\text{C}(\mu,\lambda)$ with $\overline\mu=0$, so, given any $\lambda$, we want to understand the {\it minimal} $n$ such that $(k,0,n)\geq \lambda$.
+Note that the hierarchies in \cite{Fazzi:2022hal} each contained a unique maximal node, with Kac diagram $[1^k]$, i.e. with $\overline\mu=0$.
+(These were however depicted with $\mu$ at the bottom of the Hasse diagram.
+With this convention, the direction of flow to the IR -- i.e. smaller $a$ -- is downwards; note that the IR strata, i.e. Higgs branches, are of \emph{larger} dimension, as already noted in the introduction.)

 In all of the following, integers $i'$ are interpreted in formulas ``without primes'' when required; the notation $\lceil x\rceil$, resp. $\lfloor x\rfloor$ means the smallest integer greater than or equal to $x$, resp. the greatest integer less than or equal to $x$.